Kevinizevbigie/FrostySharp/README.md

 - How I write unit tests
 - And how I refactor unit tests
 - How I plan ahead for Application services

+## Application Layer Plan

+This project only contains the Domain Layer.
+If read, you may infer some of the application services.
+It's worth making it explicit how I intend to deal with it.

+The application layer will use `MediatR` to create the CQRS pattern.
+There will be `queries`, `query handlers`, `commands`, and `command handlers`.
+Each query and command will live in a use-case specific folder.

+For example `GetRecordQuery` is a query that will be in the `Frosty.Application.Record.GetRecord` namespace and folder.
+Equally, the command `AddToSalesPipelineCommand` will be in `Frosty.Application.Record.AddToPipeline` namespace and folder.

+These folders will have the query/command and their respective handler.

+Having a long list of use-case based folders makes it very easy to find, edit and extend specific features.